eslint/eslint/docs/user-guide/configuring/rules.md

 /* eslint-enable no-alert, no-console */
 ```

-To disable rule warnings in an entire file, put a `/* eslint-disable */` block comment at the top of the file:
+To disable rule warnings in an entire file, put a `/* eslint-disable */` or `// eslint-disable` at the top of the file:

 ```js
 /* eslint-disable */